JakubZojdzik/Raycasting/README.md

 `direction` is angle of direction of player in degrees relative.
 `MOVEMENT_SPEED` is step player will do every key press.
 `ROTATION_SPEED` is step in degrees player will rotate every key press.
-`charset` is set of colors used to drawing walls (from closer to farther). `COLORS` has to be set on size of charset.
+`charset` is set of colors used to drawing walls (from closer to farther).
+There are some example sets in comment underneath. `COLORS` has to be set on size of charset.
 `ceil_color` and `floor_color` are characters of ceil and floor respectively.

 ## Controls